AdobeDocs/experience-manager-forms-cloud-service.en/help/faq.md

   * Themes are saved at */etc/clientlibs/fd/themes*, by default.
 If you save themes at any other location, provide read access to forms authors on new location.
   * When you apply the ultramarine theme, the add new row (+) button and delete row button applied to a table do not work.

-* **Can I add charts to an adaptive form?**
-Yes, you can add charts to adaptive forms.
-Adaptive Forms provides a chart component.
-You can use it to add charts to an adaptive form.

 * **Can I produce schema compliant data?**
 Yes, you can create adaptive forms to produce schema compliant data.